Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 A successfully domesticated animal can be taught tricks at the same time it's being raised, or it can be taught as a domesticated animal later.

+### Action
-**Action:** Varies.
+Varies.
 Handling an animal is a move action, while pushing an animal is a full-round action.
 (A druid or ranger can handle her animal companion as a free action or push it as a move action.)
 For tasks with specific time frames noted above, you must spend half this